July 13-18, 2014 Expedition near Mt. Rainier south of Seattle WA

 To add transportation and weekend stayover options, just increase your registration deposit amount below by the amount listed above with a note of explanation.
 Thanks!

-Tuition for 2013 Summer Expedition is $645 if you register by June 5th, or $675 if you complete registration at least one week prior to your expedition start date, and $695 thereafter if space remains available.
+Tuition for Summer Expeditions is $580 if you register by March 25th, $585 if you register by April 30th, $590 if you register by June 5th, and $595 thereafter if space remains available.
 To reserve your spot and lock in the earliest registration discount, make a $175 minimum deposit and your balance will be due upon arrival.